FuelLabs/fuel-specs/src/tx-format/transaction.md

 1. `byte[32]`: as-is.
 1. `byte[]`: as-is, with padding zeroes aligned to 8 bytes.

 When deserializing a transaction, the reverse is done.
-If there are insufficient bytes or too many bytes, the transaction is invalid.
+If ,there are insufficient bytes or too many bytes, the transaction is invalid.

 ## TransactionScript